 There are many instances where your credit score and/or credit report may be looked at, and sometimes they have nothing to do with a loan.

-Home and car insurance – If you have car or home insurance (read about how our home insurance just jumped 69%!), your rate may be calculated on one factor that you did not know about – your credit score.
+Home and car insurance – If you have car or home insurance, your rate may be calculated on one factor that you did not know about – your credit score.
 If your credit score isn't good, then you may actually be paying more because companies may consider you to be more risky.

 Employer – This might be shocking to hear, but there are some employers out there who will check your credit report (with your permission).
 Industries that often check your credit report include those that deal with financial services, chemical, and defense.

 Renting a home – If you have decided that you don't want to own a home, do not think that you have escaped having your credit history checked.
 Your landlord will most likely check your credit history.
 They will want to know if you pay your bills on time or if you have skipped bills entirely.
 This will say a lot about you as a renter, whether you want to believe it or not.
 If your credit history is not something they want to see, you may be denied the rental altogether, you may be asked to pay multiple months at once, or you may be asked to find a co-signer just in case you fail to pay your rent.

 Credit cards – If you don't care about credit, then you probably will not care about this one.
 However, if you want a credit card, especially one with a good rewards system in place (learn more at How To Take A 10 Day Trip To Hawaii For $22.40), then you will want a higher credit score.
 The good reward credit card offers and acceptances are usually only available to though with good or excellent credit scores.